chrisulloa/clojure-north-gherkin-dsl/README.md

   Then the user sees a confirmation that the button was pressed
 ```

+These feature files are purely text, to describe functionality of your program.
+They should enable product managers or non-programmers to define tests.
+Developers should be able to easily attach their code to each of these definitions.

 The Gherkin spec defines a list of valid keywords that are defined in feature files.
 These can be mapped to keywords in an EDN file:

 * Feature